 October 15, 1878 - The Edison Electric Company begins operation.

 February 22, 1879 - The first five and dime store is opened in Utica, New York by Frank W. Woolworth with $300 of borrowed money, priced all items at five cents and pioneered the concept of fixed prices vs. haggling.
 It would fail weeks later.
-Woolworth, along with his brother Charles Sumner Woolworth, opened a second store in Lancaster, Pennsylvania in April 1879, including ten cent items, making the second store a success.
-By their 1911 incorporation, they had 586 stores.
+Woolworth opened a second store in Lancaster, Pennsylvania, including ten cent items, making the second store a success.
+With the assistance of brother Charles Sumner Woolworth and other syndicate partners, by their 1911 incorporation, they had over five hundred stores.

 March 14, 1879 - Albert Einstein, who would later revolutionize modern Physics, is born in Germany.